lomy79/maven-version-bump-action/README.md

 A simple GitHub Actions to bump the version of Maven projects.

 When triggered, this action will look at the commit message of HEAD~1 and determine if it contains one of `#major`, `#minor`, or `#patch` (in that order of precedence).
-If true, it will use Maven to bump your pom's version.
+If no qualifier is present, it will be considered a patch.

 For example, a `#minor` update to version `1.3.9` will result in the version changing to `1.4.0`.
 The change will then be committed.